-In Colombia, the subsidiaries Surcolombiana de Gas S.A.
-E.S.P. and Rednova S.A.S.
-E.S.P. have entered into supply agreements with natural gas commercializing companies from several regions to meet demand requirements.
+In Colombia, the subsidiary Surcolombiana de Gas S.A.
+E.S.P. has entered into supply agreements with natural gas commercializing companies from several regions to meet demand requirements.

 c) Liquefied natural gas

 The Company has agreements for the supply of liquefied natural gas (LNG) to industrial clients in Chile, including a "take or pay" clause.
 Such agreements contain formulas to establish the selling price that, in turn, transfer the agreed variation to the price of the agreements with the supplier of the product.
 To respond to commitments with customers, the Company has entered into LNG supply agreements with several suppliers, which include the "take or pay" clause (with similar characteristics to those signed with customers, which mitigate the risk).